asterizk/apod-grabber/README.md

 # Notes:
  - Captioned APOD images can be found at `$TMPDIR/apod/`
  - Very much a work in progress!
 Please be patient/forgiving.
+If something doesn't look right, please [file an issue](https://github.com/asterizk/apod-grabber/issues/new)

 # TODO:
  - Get rid of apodosa.sh if possible